AmadeusBugProject/AmadeusGithubBugDataset/README.md

 Finally, add the new configs to the CONFIG_PATHS to use them in keyword search and ML experiments.

-Creating a Github API key and adding it to the config files is strongly recommended.

 ## Python requirements